Always on the move, the Border Collie Cocker is an intense hybrid breed with high stamina.

 Some hybrids will require more, perhaps 120 minutes per day.
 This dog is no couch potato.
 His mission is to run, so be prepared to run alongside him.

-One thing you should know is that they have a tendency to find exciting scents.
+One thing you should know is that they tend to find exciting scents.
 On walks, they love to explore in the bushes.

 In the agility ring, their noses can to the ground if they detect a great scent.